oscarmlage/django-cruds-adminlte/docs/installation.rst

   'app_one/model/list' and 'app_two/model/list' we can set it to 'myadmin' and then the urls will be 'myadmin/app_one/model/list' and 'myadmin/app_two/model/list'.
-* modelforms: Load custom forms for the cruds of the model.
+* modelconfig: Load custom model configs for the cruds of the model.

 Different samples: ::